-The fifth installment in the story of Heather.
-Scroll down to (5) if you want to pick up where you left off.
+The seventh installment in the story of Heather.
+Scroll down to (7) if you want to pick up where you left off.

 The lines in his face looked like furrows in the dirt, deep and irregular, grey and dusty, as if someone had made a half-hearted attempt to start a garden in a barren corner of the earth, and then just given up.
 He wore a tattered shirt, open at the collar, and long, white hairs sprouted out like ghostly tumbleweed.
 His ears had grown large with age and the pores on his swollen nose looked like tiny craters.
 His hair hadn’t been cut in years, maybe, and wispy strands floated lightly away from his dark and mottled head.